 Is Allergy Skin Testing Right For You?

-If you have chronic sinus or ear infections, or if you’re plagued by allergy symptoms so often that they affect your lifestyle, you may be a candidate for allergy skin testing.
+If you have frequent or chronic sinus or ear infections, or if you’re plagued by allergy symptoms so often that they affect your lifestyle, you may be a candidate for allergy skin testing.
 Allergy symptoms may include sneezing, a runny nose, post nasal drip or itchy eyes.
 Because not every adverse reaction to an external agent is an allergy, our ear, nose, and throat doctors are uniquely qualified to determine the cause and the best course of treatment for your symptoms.
 A clinical diagnosis of allergy, based on thorough history and examination, must exist before the allergy test is done.
 The purpose of allergy skin tests is to confirm the presence of allergies and to select an allergen for avoidance or immunotherapy.

 Depending upon your specific allergy and the type of skin test order, the test may take up to two hours to complete.
 We also suggest that you eat a good meal prior to testing.
 If you believe you would like to have a topical anesthetic to help numb your upper arms for testing, please let us know before your appointment.
-We’ll also give you important information on environmental controls at the time of your test.
+We’ll also give you important information on environmental controls at the time of your testing.

 You’ll receive the test results as soon as you are finished.
 We will then schedule a follow-up appointment to determine whether or not you are a candidate for immunotherapy and discuss treatment options and recommendations.

 For more information, please click on the link below to see our Allergy Testing Information and Consent Form: